-How Long Does It Take To Refinance in 2020?
+How Long Does It Take To Refinance?

-The average time it takes to refinance in 2020 is 35-45 days.
-If you’re unlucky it can take much, much longer.
+The average time it takes to refinance in 2022 is 60 – 75 days.
+If you're unlucky it can take much, much longer.
 Man it can feel like forever.
 But the slog is worth every dollar you can save.
-Why pay more money for your mortgage if you don’t have to?
+Why pay more money for your mortgage if you don't have to?

 The 2007-2008 financial crisis is long behind us.
 Yet, it still takes brutally long to qualify for a new mortgage or refinance a mortgage via the bricks and mortars banks.